-Over the years I’ve made a lot of handmade Christmas ornaments out of all kinds of materials But some of my very favorite DIY ornaments are Christmas music ornaments made from old copies of Christmas songs.
+Over the years I’ve made all kinds of handmade Christmas ornaments, but some of my very favorite DIY ornaments are Christmas music ornaments made from Christmas sheet music.

 Free Printable Christmas Carol Sheet Music